mathieumoli/MiniProjetPOO2/README.md

 #13 work
 Tablet correction with game of Zuul and another game, add the key of a lecture in the object Lecture

+#14 work
+Delete redundant code in lectureroom and labroom